-Bullying of any kind is unacceptable at the South Lake Aquatic Club and will not be tolerated.
+Bullying of any kind is unacceptable at Iowa Flyers Swim Club (IFLY) and will not be tolerated.
 Bullying is counterproductive to team spirit and can be devastating to a victim.
-SLAC is committed to providing a safe, caring and friendly environment for all of our members.
+The Club is committed to providing a safe, caring and friendly environment for all of our members.
 If bullying does occur, all athletes and parents should know that incidents will be dealt with promptly and effectively.
-Anyone who knows that bullying is happening is expected to tell a coach, an SLAC volunteer parent or an athlete/mentor.
+Anyone who knows that bullying is happening is expected to tell a coach, parent advisory committee member, or athlete/mentor.

-Objectives of the SLAC Bullying Policy and Action Plan:
+Objectives of IFLY's Bullying Policy and Action Plan:

-1. To make it clear that SLAC will not tolerate bullying in any form.

-2. To define bullying and give all coaches, parents and swimmers a good understanding of what bullying is.

-3. To make it known to all parents, swimmers and coaching staff that there is a policy and protocol should any bullying issues arise.

-4. To make how to report bullying clear and understandable.

-5. To spread the word that SLAC takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.
+- 1. To make it clear that IFLY will not tolerate bullying in any form. - 2.
+To define bullying and give all advisory board members, coaches, parents and swimmers a good understanding of what bullying is. - 3.
+To make it known to all parents, swimmers and coaching staff that there is a policy and protocol should any bullying issues arise. - 4.
+To make how to report bullying clear and understandable. - 5.
+To spread the word that IFLY takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.